nesi/snakemake_workshop/04_leveling_up_your_workflow.md

 ![snakemake_report_4](./demo_workflow_diagrams/snakemake_report_4.png)

-These reports are highly configurable, have a look at an example report [here](https://koesterlab.github.io/resources/report.html)
+These reports are highly configurable, have a look at an example of what can be done with a report [here](https://koesterlab.github.io/resources/report.html)

 *See more information on creating Snakemake reports [in the Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/reporting.html)*